mtmanning93/craft-front/README.md

 ### Liked Feed

-Much like the feed described above this feed is ony available to logged in users.
+Much like the feed described above this feed is only available to logged-in users.
 It displays all posts a user has liked.
-Again if a user is new or they havent liked any posts yet a message appears tellling the user to 'get started by liking some posts'.
+Again if a user is new or they haven't liked any posts yet a message appears telling the user to 'get started by liking some posts'.

 ![Liked Feed](README_images/features/feeds/liked.png)
 ![No posts message](README_images/features/feeds/no-posts-message.png)